The Montessori method is a scientifically based education approach in which children learn simply by exploring the world around them.

 - AMS recognized Montessori credential

-- Experience of minimum one-year teaching in a Montessori classroom
+- Experience of a minimum of one-year teaching in a Montessori classroom

 The AMS Montessori Inclusion Endorsement (MIE) is designed for a teacher with Montessori credentials who seek knowledge and skills to make Montessori learning in children a holistic development.